PaNOSC-ViNYL/ase/doc/ase/atom.rst

 >>> a2.magmom = 1.0

-That last line will set the initial magnetic moment that some calulators use (similar to the :meth:`~ase.atoms.Atoms.set_initial_magnetic_moments` method).
+That last line will set the initial magnetic moment that some calculators use (similar to the :meth:`~ase.atoms.Atoms.set_initial_magnetic_moments` method).